yt-dlp/yt-dlp/README.md

     --ffmpeg-location PATH           Location of the ffmpeg binary; either the path to the binary or its containing directory
-    --exec CMD                       Execute a command on the file after downloading and post-processing.
-Same
+    --exec [WHEN:]CMD                Execute a command, optionally prefixed with when to execute it (after_move if
+                                     unspecified), separated by a ":".
+Supported
+                                     values of "WHEN" are the same as that of --use-postprocessor.
+Same syntax as the
-                                     syntax as the output template can be used to pass any field as arguments to the command.
-An additional field "filepath"
+                                     output template can be used to pass any field as arguments to the command.
+After download, an additional field "filepath"
-                                     that contains the final path of the downloaded file is also available.
-If no fields are passed, %(filepath)q is appended
+                                     that contains the final path of the downloaded file is also available, and if no fields are passed, %(filepath)q is
-                                     to the end of the command.
+                                     appended to the end of the command.
 This option can be used multiple times
     --no-exec                        Remove any previously defined --exec
-    --exec-before-download CMD       Execute a command before the actual download.
-The syntax is the same as --exec but "filepath" is not available.
-This
-                                     option can be used multiple times
-    --no-exec-before-download        Remove any previously defined
-                                     --exec-before-download
     --convert-subs FORMAT            Convert the subtitles to another format (currently supported: srt|vtt|ass|lrc)
                                      (Alias: --convert-subtitles)